HBO Max Leaves AT&T at Odds With Amazon and Roku | MarketScreener

 By Joe Flint and Lillian Rizzo

-HBO Max, AT&T Inc.'s new streaming service, launched Wednesday but remains unavailable to Amazon.com Inc. Prime Video subscribers, as both companies remain at loggerheads over where the content will reside and who will have access to user data.
+HBO Max, AT&T Inc.'s newly launched streaming service, isn't available on Amazon.com Inc.'s platforms as both companies remain at loggerheads over where the content will reside and who will have access to user data.

-Amazon has about 5 million customers who get HBO through its Prime Video Channels platform, all of whom aren't able to access HBO Max, which is being offered to existing HBO customers at no extra charge.
-Amazon subscribers who want the new version would have to drop HBO from their current service and subscribe directly to the platform, which costs $14.99 a month.
+Amazon has about 5 million customers who bought access to HBO through its Prime Video Channels platform but aren't able to access HBO Max, which on Wednesday became available to all existing HBO subscribers at no extra charge.
+Amazon Prime Video users who want HBO Max would have to drop HBO from Prime Video Channels and subscribe directly to the new service, which costs $14.99 a month.

+The HBO Max app also can't be installed on Amazon streaming hardware such as the Fire TV Cube and Fire TV Stick.

 "AT&T is choosing to deny these loyal HBO customers access to the expanded catalog," Amazon said in a statement.
 "We believe that if you're paying for HBO, you're entitled to the new programming through the method you're already using.
 That's just good customer service and that's a priority for us."